 - No default limit.

-- Recommended to not set more than 1000 tags per Channel ID.
+- We recommend to not set more than 1000 tags per Channel ID.

 Named User Limit